WordsOut poems by Godfrey

 Word was made flesh, and has been further revealed

-otherwise.
-Why he did not choose to make things clearer is itself
+things otherwise.
+Why they did not choose to make things clearer is

-puzzling, and says some profound things about his intentions, if we
+puzzling, and says some profound things about their intentions, if we

 Insistence